yr5913/spring-beans/README.md

 17. Autowired using @Autowired annotation on constructor -- best practice
 18. Multiple beans, using @Autowired annotation on constructor where the parameter name doesn't match with any of the multiple beans -Error UnsatisfiedDependencyException
+19. Correct the above by defining on of the beans as primary